retowuest/autoMrP/README.md

 We include the three individual level variables L1x1, L1x2 and L1x3 as well as the context-level variables L2.x1 and L2.x2.
 In addition, we include context-level random effects for states nested in regions.

+Note, that we set the argument `L2.x.scale = FALSE` which stops `autoMrP()` from normalizing the context-level variables.
+In our example data, the context-level variables are already normalized.
+Context-level variables must be normalized because some of our classifiers are not scale invariant.

 ```R
 mrp_model <- autoMrP::auto_MrP(
   y = "YES",